SakshammishraDs/Mastering_Statistics_For_Interviews/README.md

 ---
 ## 34. **p-value**

----

-### **Interviewer:** What is a p-value?
+**Interviewer:** What is a p-value?

 **Candidate:**
-A p-value tells you the probability of getting a result as extreme as the one you observed, assuming the null hypothesis is true.
-It’s used in hypothesis testing to check if your findings are statistically significant.
+A p-value is a way to measure the strength of your evidence in hypothesis testing.
+It tells you how likely it is to see your observed result, or something more extreme, assuming the null hypothesis is true.

-If the p-value is less than or equal to the significance level (usually 0.05), you reject the null hypothesis, which means there's enough evidence to suggest something is happening.
-But if the p-value is higher than that, you don’t have enough evidence to reject the null hypothesis.

-### **Interviewer:** So, it helps you decide whether your findings are likely due to chance or not?
+**Interviewer:** What does that mean in practice?

 **Candidate:**
+If the p-value is small—like less than 0.05—you reject the null hypothesis, which means there's strong evidence that something significant is going on.
+But if it’s larger, you don’t have enough evidence to reject it, and the result might just be due to chance.

+**Interviewer:** So, it’s about figuring out if the result is meaningful or random?

+**Candidate:**
-Exactly!
-A low p-value suggests the result is unlikely to happen by chance, so it might indicate a real effect.
-A high p-value means the result might just be due to random chance, so there isn’t enough evidence to say something significant is going on.
+Exactly.
+A small p-value means it’s less likely the result happened by random chance, so it might indicate a real effect.
+A large p-value means the evidence isn’t strong enough to draw a conclusion.

 ---